2003 Baltimore Ravens season: Week Sixteen at Cleveland Browns

 The ex-Browns traveled to Cleveland and reasserted themselves in a 35–0 shutout win.
 The Ravens rushed for 276 yards and three touchdowns as Jamal Lewis, on his way to 2,000 yards, accounted for 205 yards and two scores for a season total of 500 yards against the Browns; Anthony Wright had another touchdown, and Baltimore's vaunted defense forced four Browns turnovers.
+With the win, the Ravens finished 3-5 on the road.

 Week Seventeen vs. Pittsburgh Steelers

 The bitterness of this rivalry meant the 6-9 Steelers refused to roll over.
 An 81-yard touchdown by punter Josh Miller tied the game in the third.
 The Steelers went up 10–7 before a Ravens field goal tied the game.
 Jerome Bettis’ fumble at the two minute warning set up a 52-yard Stover field goal.
 When Tommy Maddox was intercepted with 26 seconds to go Anthony Wright completed two passes for 32 yards but a 51-yard kick was no good.
 In overtime the Steelers had to punt and a 22-yard Wright pass led to Stover’s winning kick and the first division title for the Ravens.
+With the win, Baltimore ended the regular season at 10-6 (#4 in the AFC) and finished 7-1 at home and 4-2 against the AFC North.